How Much Does a Privacy Fence Cost in 2025?

 Ongoing Maintenance

-How much you'll pay to keep your fence in good condition is an important consideration.
+It's important to consider how much you'll pay to keep your fence in good condition.
 Vinyl and composite fencing require minimal, if any, maintenance other than an annual cleaning with soap and water.
 Note that composite may eventually fade in direct sunlight, but you can paint or stain it to rejuvenate its appearance if that happens.

 Wood fencing also needs regular ongoing care, including cleaning and staining.
 You may also need to treat the fence to protect against or get rid of insect infestations, fungus, and rot.